On your way to the campfire? Check out 16 of the best acoustic guitars that are just made for jamming in 2021.

 Located out of the High Desert in Oregon where some of the best woods can be sourced, this guitar continues Breedlove’s long-running reputation for tonally pleasing, outstanding dreadnought acoustics.
-Bold and loud, this particular model has the unique tonal qualities of myrtle with deep rosewood-like bass response, the clarity of mahogany and the shimmer of koa.
+Bold and loud, this particular model has the unique tonal qualities of myrtle with a deep rosewood-like bass response, the clarity of mahogany and the shimmer of koa.
 It’s the perfect guitar for the back porch as you watch the sun go down.

 Read more at Breedlove.

 In 2020, the Circle Guitar was a peculiar innovation, to say the least, and things got heavy with the rocking Concrete Guitar.
 But out of his workshop deep in Northern California, Burls Art found creative ways to make six-string instruments last year.
 The man that seasoned our senses with an Esquire made out of Salt also gave us an interesting take on the acoustic: the Carbon Fibre guitar.